St. Mary's ResidenceHome

 St. Mary’s Residence in Jersey City, New Jersey has known an unbroken history of housing the economically-poor since 1902.
 The historical majority of residents in St. Mary’s represent the working poor, a population that is under served and almost invisible in relation to federal and state domestic welfare policy.

-St. Mary’s serves as a safe haven for our women, providing them with the opportunity to improve their job skills and education level.
+St. Mary’s serves as a safe, affordable rooming house for working. low-income women.
 Each resident pays monthly rent for a private bedroom (approximately 150 sq. ft.) and shares common living space with other residents.
 Breakfast and dinner are served daily in a spacious dining room.
+Residents at St. Mary’s are typically under employed and do not have the skills needed to advance in their jobs.
+Living at St. Mary’s allows time to improve their skills and/or advance their education and start earning a higher income.

-The rent also includes a private fully furnished room, one complete set of bedding, 2 meals per day, housekeeping in the common areas and a private storage area.
+The rent includes a private fully furnished room, one complete set of bedding, 2 meals per day, housekeeping in the common areas and a private storage area.
 Coin operated laundry facilities are located onsite.
 Admittance is based upon need, employment status and a first-come-first-served basis.
 Most women stay at St. Mary’s Residence an average of two years.